-David is a 2019/20 awardee of Hope Mohr Dance’s Community Engagement Residency.
-His most recent work “Queridxs Mios: My Loved 1(s)” was awarded the PUSHfest 2019 audience choice award.
-He recently served as advisor to the Festival of Latin American Contemporary Choreographers, is a Isadora Duncan Awards 2019/20 Committee member, and was a member of “Dancing Around Race Cohort”, a year-long exploration dedicated to the discussion and implementation of cultural equity in the dance arts in San Francisco, led by Gerald Casel.
-David has also mentored homeless people through the Community Housing Partnership organization in San Francisco.
+David is a recipient of the National Latino Arts & Culture Leadership Fellowship and Bridge Live Art’s Community Engagement Residency.
+In 2023 David was announced as a Co-curator for the Yerba Buena Gardens Festival's "Choreofest".
+David also serves as Deborah Slater's Studio 210 Residency mentor in 2024.
+He has served as advisor to the Festival of Latin American Contemporary Choreographers, served on the Isadora Duncan Awards Committee member, and is a founding member of Dancing Around Race, a community program dedicated to the discussion and implementation of cultural equity in the dance sector led by Gerald Casel.
+David has also mentored homeless individuals through the Community Housing Partnership in San Francisco.

 David has been a panelist for the San Francisco Arts Commission, Mid-Atlantic Arts Foundation, Berkeley Civic Arts Commission, CA$H Grant, and Kennet Rainin Foundation NEW Grant.
 He has also served as panelist for the ODC Theater "Queer & BIPOC" Studio Residency, Deborah Slater Studio 210 Residency, and Bridge Live Arts Community Engagement Residency.

 David holds B.A.s in American Studies and Theater Arts, and a graduate certificate in Theater Arts from U.C.
 Santa Cruz.